krruzic/Reader-YC/README.md

 ## Features:
 ###Current Features:
 * Get the main hackernews pages (top, ask HN, new)
+* Infinite scrolling

 ###Current Issues:
-* Sometimes the main page (top posts) doesn't load, and I'm not too sure why.
+* ~~Sometimes the main page (top posts) doesn't load, and I'm not too sure why.~~

 * Does not handle a lack of internet connectivity.
 At all.

+* If you close the app while it is making a request, the app will go into a greyed-out "zombie" state for a while

 ###Coming Feature roadmap (dates are really guesses):
-* View text posts, comments and articles all from within the app V1.0 (Will be available on BB-World at this point)
+* View text posts, comments and articles all from within the app V1.0 (Will be available on BB-World at this point) ~~ETA: July 1~~ MOVED TO END OF JULY
-  ETA: July 1

 * Comment caching for recent articles  V1.1
 	ETA: End of July hopefully